-Finally, observe from Figure 106 that both the P & HTFV and P & HTCFV scenarios result both in a delta change of about (+9%) in POTENTIAL oil loss.
-Hence, this 9% increase is predominantly attributable to the addition of the 142 tank focus vessels to the VTRA 2010 base case.
+Finally, observe from Figure 105 that both the P & HTFV and P & HTCFV scenarios result both in a delta change of about (+9%) in POTENTIAL oil loss.
+Hence, this (+9%) increase is predominantly attributable to the addition of the 142 tank focus vessels to the VTRA 2010 Base Case (P).

-Comparing the delta change in POTENTIAL oil loss of (+9%) against the delta change in POTENTIAL oil loss evaluated for the various What-If Scenarios in the right panel of Figure 68 (+12%, +34%, +4%) one concludes that the VTRA 2010 analysis suggests that both the Gateway times more than the delta changes in POTENTIAL oil loss for the historical high scenarios P & HTFV and P & HTCFV.
-In other words, if all three expansions scenario were to be in effect, the VTRA 2010 analysis results suggest that the delta change in POTENTIAL oil loss from the 2010 Base Case (P) to be about a factor 7 higher than the delta change evaluated from the base case 2010 (P) year to a historical high scenario's P & HTFV and P & HTCFV.
+Comparing the delta change in POTENTIAL oil loss of (+9%) against the delta change in POTENTIAL oil loss evaluated for the various What-If scenarios in the right panel of Figure 68

+(+12%, +36%, +4%) one concludes that the VTRA 2010 analysis suggests that both the Gateway What-If expansion scenario and the Trans-Mountain Pipeline expansion scenario result in a higher delta change in POTENTIAL oil loss than the historical high scenarios P & HTFV and P & HTCFV and thus these delta changes can be considered significant.
+In fact, the delta change for the Combined What-If Scenario (T) in POTENTIAL oil loss is about a multiplicative factor times more than the delta changes in POTENTIAL oil loss for the historical high scenarios P & HTFV and P & HTCFV.
+In other words, if all three expansions scenario were to be in effect, the VTRA 2010 analysis results suggest that the delta change in POTENTIAL oil loss from the 2010 Base Case (P) to be about a factor 7 times higher than the delta change evaluated from the Base Case 2010 (P) year to historical high scenario's P & HTFV and P & HTCFV.